dpekez/snowTUI/README.md

 ## API Reference

-snowtui talks only to the ServiceNow Table API and Aggregate API (Stats API), via `api/client.go`.
+snowtui talks to the ServiceNow Table API and Aggregate API (Stats API), via `api/client.go`.
 Every request and header sent by the app is listed below.

 ### Endpoints